Dundee Women's Hospital: History

 In 1915, due to the financial generosity of the Sharp family of Hill of Tarvit, it moved to premises in Elliot Road designed by James Findlay, initially with fourteen beds.
+It had been planned to move to the new building in 1914, but just prior to its completion it was damaged by fire.
+The hospital used temporary accommodation in Windsor Street until the damage to the new building was repaired.
 It became part of the National Health Service in 1948, despite an attempt to stay private, latterly serving as an annex to Dundee Royal Infirmary.
 It closed around 1975.

 Legacy

 The remaining archives of the hospital are held by Archive Services at the University of Dundee.
 The site in Elliot Road was later converted into apartments.